 Pro Tools is known as the best scoring software for movies and TVs.

 - Sound Library and instruments – Pro Tools is equipped with a 2 GB loop library, over 60 virtual instruments and thousands of sounds.
-If you want additional stuff you can also download from Avid store.
+If you want additional stuff you can also download from the Avid store.

 - Plugins and effects – Pro Tools supports 60+ plug-ins and also access to 17+ bonus plug-ins.
 However, the only supported plug-in format is AAX.